Today is the day I have everything figured out. At least, it was supposed to be.

 It’s been 4 months since I’ve graduated college and this transitional stage has left me feeling like I belong nowhere and everywhere all at the same time.

 What I’ve found is that everyone loves to give sage advice on your life when you’re having an existential crisis.
 It’s exhausting having everyone tell me, “You’re doing exactly what you need to be doing”, “You’ll be just fine, everything works out”, and ”Enjoy this time, you have the rest of your life to work.”
-Like Jesus Christ, I’m an intelligent kid and I’m well aware of these “truths,” but it doesn’t make me less content with my current status change from student to unemployed.
+Like jeez louise, I’m an intelligent kid and I’m well aware of these “truths,” but it doesn’t make me less content with my current status change from student to unemployed.

 During my summer of traveling, I thought I would have some grand epiphany on the Great Wall of China about my future career path, home, and lifestyle.
 I set myself up with a deadline that after my travels, I would know what my next steps where going to be.